Manalapan Family Law Attorneys

 The court will look at whether either parent is underemployed or unemployed by choice.
 It will evaluate the parent's potential earning capacity and may calculate the child support based on the imputed income, rather than the parent's actual income.
 When one of the parents cares for young children rather than putting the children in daycare, he or she can receive an offset for the childcare expenses that would be necessary to work.

 In general, the Guidelines do not apply to children over 18 or who have graduated from high school.
 Otherwise, support terminates only if the support order includes a date on which it terminates or a parent files papers with the court asking that it be terminated.
 Sometimes, New Jersey parents are ordered to contribute to the support of a child over 18 who attends college or vocational/trade school full time, but the court's priority is the needs of minor children.
-Support will generally continue until a child is emancipated.Contact a Manalapan Attorney for Your Family Law Matter
+Support will generally continue until a child is emancipated.Contact a Family Law Lawyer in the Manalapan Area

 At Goldstein Law Group, we offer experienced divorce lawyers who have helped many families in the Manalapan area resolve their child custody and child support issues.
 We understand that emotions may run high during divorce and strive to help our clients pursue what they feel is best for their families.
-You can reach us at 732-967-6777 or via our online form.
+You can reach our Manalapan family law attorneys at 732-967-6777 or via our online form.
 We also have provided our services to individuals in New Brunswick, East Brunswick, and Old Bridge, among other New Jersey communities.